MRtrix3/mrtrix3/docs/troubleshooting/FAQ.rst

 [0, 0, 0] in space - this results in the convergence of many streamlines toward the singularity point.

-The solutioin is to use the ``warpcorrect`` command, which identifies voxels that contain the warp [0, 0, 0] and replaces them with [NaN, NaN, NaN] ("NaN" = "Not a Number").
+The solution is to use the ``warpcorrect`` command, which identifies voxels that contain the warp [0, 0, 0] and replaces them with [NaN, NaN, NaN] ("NaN" = "Not a Number").
 This causes ``tcknormalise`` to _discard_ those streamline points; consistently with the results of registration, where